Music (MUSC)

 Attributes: Recommended Intro Courses

-This course is designed to develop fluency in the writing and recognition of the elements of music: melodic and harmonic intervals, modes and scales, rhythm and metre, triads and inversions, and the principles of melodic and homophonic design.
-This course is normally restricted to students admitted to the Bachelor of Music or Bachelor of Jazz Studies program.
+An introduction to the analysis and composition of music from a variety of traditions, with focus on the basic structuring elements of time (rhythm, metre, form) and space (pitch, timbre, scales/modes, intervals, melody, counterpoint, chords/harmony, texture).
+This course is normally restricted to students admitted to the Bachelor of Music or Bachelor of Jazz Studies programs.
 Non-Music students will only be admitted if there is sufficient room in the class.

 PR/CR: A minimum grade of C is required unless otherwise indicated.